 This statistic measures the percent of long-term care patients receiving antipsychotic drugs.
 While antipsychotic medications play an important role in caring for many residents, it is important to confirm these drugs are being used appropriately.
 In some situations, excessive reliance on these medications may suggest that a nursing home is using these drugs to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

-This is the percentage of residents who were given antianxiety medications.
-Antianxiety drugs are administered to patients experiencing anxiety and depression.
+This statistic is a measure of the percent of long-term residents who were given antianxiety medication.
+These drugs are typically given to residents experiencing anxiety or depression.